Orange-Doudou/hello-world/README.md

 # hello-world
 a new repository

-Hi I'm Orange-Doudou, a hamster love orange.
+Hi I'm Orange-Doudou, a hamster loves orange.